dlmacedo/starter-academic/content/courses/deeplearning/attention_transformers.md

 ## Slides

-To be uploaded after presential lecture.
+To be uploaded after the presential lecture.